Einar Hanseid

-Einar Hanseid (born 19 November 1943) is a retired Norwegian newspaper editor.
+Einar Hanseid (born 19 November 1943) is a Norwegian retired newspaper editor.

+Biography

-He was born in Sandefjord, Norway.
+Hanseid was born in Sandefjord, Norway.
 He started as a journalist in Sandefjords Blad from 1965 to 1966 and was the subeditor of Bondebladet from 1966 to 1968.
 He was then hired in Dagbladet.
 After serving as editorial chief he was hired as the news editor of Verdens Gang in 1984.
 He was promoted to editor-in-chief in 1987, serving until 1993.
 He was then the editor-in-chief of Aftenposten from 1994 to 2003, and finished his career as an adviser in Schibsted.